Amend or Update an Application

-- Provide each respondent with copies of all evidence to support the amendment at the same time as you provide the Amendment to an Application for Dispute Resolution.
+- Provide each respondent with copies of all evidence to support the amendment at the same time as you provide the Request to Amend an Application for Dispute Resolution.
 This must be served in the same manner as an application for dispute resolution.
 Learn more about serving notices for dispute resolution.

 When calculating the due date, do not count:

 - The day a person, business or the Residential Tenancy Branch receives the documents